ksu-cs-textbooks/cis400/content/C-exercises/12-web-data/04-using-linq.md

 date: 2018-08-24T10:53:26-05:00
 ---

-In our movie website, we've been using a custom "database" object, `MovieDatabse` to provide the movie data and search and filter functionality.
+In our movie website, we've been using a custom "database" object, `MovieDatabase` to provide the movie data and search and filter functionality.
 In professional practice, we would probably replace this with an external database program.
 These programs have been developed specifically for persisting and accessing data, and leverage specialized data structures like B+ trees that allow them to do searches and filters much more efficiently.

 Some of the most widely adopted database programs are _relational databases_ like MySQL, MsSQL, Postgres, and SQLLite.
-These predate object-orientation, and accept requests for data in the form of SQL (Structured Query Langauge).
+These predate object-orientation, and accept requests for data in the form of SQL (Structured Query Language).
 You will learn more about these databases and how to use them in CIS560.

 ## LINQ
 Microsoft, inspired by SQL, introduced Language Integrated Query (LINQ) in 2007 to bring the concept of a query language into .NET.
 LINQ allows you to construct queries in either chained method calls or in a syntax similar to SQL that can operate on collections or relational databases.